EternalllZM/rtd-codz/docs/source/server_history.rst

     • Linkhan becomes a Moderator for Call of Duty Zombies *(Retired)*

-    • Server now supports World at War LFG, eventually renaming itself sometime during this period to the now known "Call of Duty Zombies" Discord.
+    • Server renamed to "Call of Duty Zombies".

+01/17/18 - #zombies channel established as a general chat.

 01/18/18 - Server reaches 100 members.